PedroHCouto/Santander-Case/README.md

 ### The Program

-Santander Data Masters - Data Science is a teaching and certification program provided by the corporate university of Academia Santander.
+Santander Data Masters - Data Science is a learning and certification program provided by the corporate university of Academia Santander.
 The program consists of a mix of training and competition, where Santander University provides content and selects the best participants.